I. Collection of Personal Data

 communication with the user has ended, i.e. when it can be concluded from the circumstances of the individual case that the matter has been resolved.

 e) At all times you can object to the processing of your personal data.
 In this case, however, communication with you can no longer be continued.

-Please find more detailed information on data processing on individual social media platforms under the following links:
+You can view more detailed information on the data processing of the individual social media platforms under the following links:

 1. Right to information

 You have the right to obtain confirmation as to whether personal data

 concerning you are being processed.
 If this is the case, you have the right to